skruti10/amazon-sagemaker-architecting-for-ml/AnomalyDetection/Project Goal.md

 # Anomaly Detection
-To prevent card fraud before it happens and reduce financial loss due to criminal activity.
+To prevent fraudulent transactions before it happens and reduce financial loss due to criminal activity.

 # Datasets
 The data source is retrieved from: https://www.kaggle.com/ntnu-testimon/paysim1<br/><br/>